RosettaCommons/documentation/Overview-of-ResidueTypeSet.md

-## What it is.
+##  `ResidueTypeSet` – what it is
-This class is responsible for iterating through the sets of residue types, including, but not limited to, amino acids, nucleic acids, peptoid residues, and monosaccharides.
+`core::chemical::ResidueTypeSet` is responsible for iterating through the sets of residue types, including, but not limited to, amino acids, nucleic acids, peptoid residues, and monosaccharides.
 It first reads through a file that contains the location of residue types in the database.
 At the beginning of that file are the atom types, mm atom types, element sets, and orbital types that will be used.
 The sets are all for fa_standard.
 If a new type of atom are